Some troops in the area

 Marechal Foch, commander of the allied armies after the Doullens conference.

 French soldiers also evoked this mud in the trenches making some sections impractical.
-The food distribution was complicated, the porters slide with the cooking pots full of food and the bread sometimes arrived in a sad state.
+The food distribution was difficult, the porters slide with the cooking pots full of food and the bread sometimes arrived in a sad state.
 The mud weighed down the equipment, some did not hesitate to cut the sides of their outfit to be more comfortable during the marches.

 34th artillery regiment - billeting 1 month starting 17 June 1915 in the villages of Flesselles, Saint-Vast-en-Chaussée, Vaux-en-Amienois, Argoeuvres.